-For the Value plan, you will pay a yearly deductible of \$435 on Tiers 3, 4 and 5 drugs.
-You must pay the full cost of your Tiers 3, 4 and 5 drugs until you reach the plan's deductible amount.
+(phone numbers for Customer Service are printed on the back cover of this booklet).
+You must pay the full cost of your Tiers 3 (excluding select insulins if you do not receive "Extra Help"), 4 and 5 drugs until you reach the plan's deductible amount.
 For all other drugs, you will not have to pay any deductible and will start receiving coverage immediately.